jnavno/vibration_detection/README.md

 2. **Software Configuration**: Define threshold values and sampling duration in the code.

 3. **Deployment**: Rigidity and weight of the enclosure matter.
 You'll need to hardcode the exact weight of your enclosure.
-Also, install the prototype onto the tree with a rigid device, such as PVC, so that vibrations in the trunk can transfer to the accelerometer.
+Also, install the prototype onto the tree with a rigid device, such as PVC, so that vibrations in the trunk will move through the casing into the accelerometer.

 4. **Operation**: The system continuously samples accelerometer data, logging it to the SPIFFS filesystem.
 If shaking surpasses predefined thresholds, an alarm is activated.
 No vibration will put the system into deep sleep.
 A simple IRFZ44N acts as an off switch for the shake detector while the accelerometer computes the vibration pattern.
 The LED does the alarm functionality indicating whether or not a logging is happening to the tree.